pubkey/rxdb/docs-src/react-native-database.md

 It is recommended to use the [SQLite RxStorage](./rx-storage-sqlite.md) because it has the best performance and is the easiest to set up.
 However it is part of the [Premium Plugins](./premium.md) which must be purchased, so to try out RxDB with React Native, you might want to use one of the other three options.

-First you have to install all dependencies vai `npm install rxdb rxjs rxdb-premium react-native-quick-sqlite`.
+First you have to install all dependencies via `npm install rxdb rxjs rxdb-premium react-native-quick-sqlite`.
 Then you can assemble the RxStorage and create a database with it:

 ```ts